enhance-dev/enhance.dev/app/docs/md/patterns/form-validation.md

 npm i @enhance/form-elements
 ```

-Then we run a ccc script to import the elements into our project:
+Then we run a convenience script to import the elements into our project:

 ```bash
 node node_modules/@enhance/form-elements/create-elements.js